 - “jmeter.reportgenerator.exporter.html.series_filter” property in the file.
 In addition, if you do not want to include some of the Transaction Controllers in the report then remove them from the line.
 The illustration goes as:

 In addition, you can modify a few more properties of “user.properties” file under “Reporting configuration” as per your requirement but they are optional:

-To show an appropriate name of JMeter HTML Dashboard Report, update the value of below property:
+To show an appropriate name of JMeter HTML Dashboard Report, update the value of the below property:

 jmeter.reportgenerator.report_title=JPetStore JMeter Dashboard Report